zfan20/PFGNNPlus/README.md

 # Personalized federated domain adaptation for item-to-item recommendation (PFGNNPlus, UAI 2023)
-Just got the approval to release the code and will update the codebase soon.

 This is the implementation for PFGNNPlus UAI'23.
 You may find the paper on [Arxiv](https://arxiv.org/pdf/2306.03191.pdf).

 ## Abstract